ttacikkaynak/CertMan/README.md

-# Manage  and monitor  SSL  Certificates
+# Manage  and monitor  SSL  Certificates witch  CERT MAN

-One Paragraph of project description goes here
+This project aims to manage and monitor SSL certificate lifecycle.

 ## Getting Started